ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`Order` implements `.equal` in terms of the new primitive `.order`.
-When a
-typeclass implements a parent's *primitive combinator* with a *derived
-combinator*, an **implied law of substitution** for the typeclass is added.
-If an
-instance of `Order` were to override `.equal` for performance reasons, it must
-behave identically the same as the original.

 `Order` mengimplementasikan `.equal` dalam primitif baru `.order`.
 Ketika
 sebuah kelas tipe mengimplementasikan *kombinator primitif* bapaknya dengan
 sebuah *kombinator turunan*, maka **hukum substitusi** untuk kelas